-When I’m craving a meal that’s hearty, satisfying, and filling, sweet potatoes never let me down.
+When I’m craving a meal that’s hearty, satisfying, and filling, healthy sweet potatoes never let me down.
 From their crispy skins to the soft centers, the hearty and healthy potatoes are always a great option.

-Ingredients used to make Mediterranean stuffed sweet potatoes
+Ingredients for stuffed sweet potatoes

 To make this stuffed sweet potato recipe, we will use a selection of ingredients chosen for their flavor and their benefits!
 All of these follow the 21 Day Vegetarian Reset method of using no sugar, meat, or dairy.
 In fact, these ingredients are all vegan!

 - Sweet Potatoes: First up, you will need 2 medium sized sweet potatoes.
-Sweet potatoes come with loads of benefits, like lots of Vitamin A, and complex carbs (aka energy!).
+Sweet potatoes come with loads of benefits, like lots of Vitamin A and complex carbs (aka energy!).

 - Olive Oil: Next, you will need 2 tablespoons of olive oil (divided).
 This will be used to help the potatoes and chickpeas bake.
 Olive oil is good for more than adding flavor to your meal — the antioxidants that it contains helps your body fight free radicals!

 - Chickpeas: 1 15-oz can of drained and patted dry chickpeas will serve as the bulk of the filling.
-These are a wonderful source of plant based protein.
+Chickpeas are a wonderful source of plant based protein.
 Just 1 cup contains over 14 grams!

 - Seasonings: To add flavor to the dish use ½ teaspoon each of cumin, cinnamon, smoked paprika, and garlic powder, along with ¼ teaspoon of salt.